By Chainika Thakar

 Let us understand what we have done in the image above.
 The image shows the stock cap of different companies belonging to an industry over a period of time (can be days, months, or years).

-Now, to get the moving average (mean) of this industry in this particular time period, we need the formula =(Average(B2: B6)) to be applied against “Mean stock price”.
-This formula gives the command to the excel to average out the stock prices of all the companies mentioned from row B2 to B6.
+Now, to get the moving average (mean) of this industry in this particular time period, we need the formula =(Average(B2: B6)) to be applied against the “Mean stock price”.
+This formula gives the command to Excel to average out the stock prices of all the companies mentioned from rows B2 to B6.

 As we apply this formula and press “Enter” we get the result 330.
-This is one of the simplest methods to compute Mean.
-Let us see how to compute the same in python code ahead.
+This is one of the simplest methods to compute the Mean.
+Let us see how to compute the same in Python code ahead.

 In python, for taking out the mean of closing prices, the code will be as follows:

-Ahead we will see how Median differs from Mean and how to compute it.
+Ahead we will see how the Median differs from the Mean and how to compute it.

 Median